httpwg/http2-spec/draft.md

 This document describes a use of the "alternative services" layer described in
-{{I-D.ietf-httpbis-alt-svc}} to decouple the "https" URI scheme from the use and configuration of underlying encryption, allowing a "http" URI to be upgraded to use TLS {{RFC5246}} opportunistically.
+{{I-D.ietf-httpbis-alt-svc}} to decouple the "https" URI scheme from the use and configuration of underlying encryption, allowing a "http" URI to be accessed using TLS {{RFC5246}} opportunistically.

 "https" URIs requires acquiring and configuring a valid certificate, which means that some deployments find supporting TLS difficult.
 Therefore, this document